SecondeJK/personal/Devplan.md

 28/06/2016:
 Extreme Symfony learning on it's way, as the work app has a long term goal in migrating to Symfony

+03/08/2016:
+About to start building a Symfony application that uses Doctrine to CRUD something as per work engineer guidance.

 ### 2. PHP Unit ###

 I tried Netbeans integration with this and it was very confusing, and contradicted PHPunit's own Implimentation guidelines.
 PHPUnit out the box is seems the best route.
 I can't get it to work, I need an create an application specifically to write unit tests.

+03/08/2016 - Test Driven Development is on the agenda of work talks, and for major developments is due to be adopted as the primary coding style.

 ### 3. Revisit the basics of OOP in PHP --COMPLETED--